LAST UPDATED: NOVEMBER 20TH, 2020

 To compensate for our considerable decrease in capacity, while still providing a living wage for our captain and crew, we have increased the rates for our standard 3-4 hour tour:

 Previously available discounts do not apply as we’ve gone as low as we can with the new rates.
 Contact us directly if you hold unused tickets or if you booked a tour before these new protocols were implemented.

 Customers now have the option of booking a private tour for a group of 14 or fewer.
 The private tour option will be available on trip dates that do not already have bookings from other customers.
-Contact us directly if you’d like to book a private tour on a date currently unavailable online.
+Contact us directly if you’d like to book a private tour.

 What You Should Do